 More efficient processing of passengers and goods doesn’t just hinge on the technology used at the border.
-Agencies also have much to gain by streamlining the travel authorisation and data collection processes that take place ahead of arrival.
+Agencies also have much to gain by streamlining the travel authorization and data collection processes that take place ahead of arrival.

-Ask any CIO of a public service organisation to pinpoint what’s holding them back from innovating, odds-on the answer will be “legacy systems.”
+Ask any CIO of a public service organization to pinpoint what’s holding them back from innovating, odds-on the answer will be “legacy systems”.
 Customs agencies are no different.
 However, as an obstacle to innovation, legacy systems are far from insurmountable.
 Applications such as the Mobile Passport Control enable faster processing at immigration and e-gates (such as at Amsterdam’s Schiphol or London’s Heathrow) don’t necessarily need to link back to large back-end legacy systems.

 The value in legacy systems resides not in the systems themselves, but in the data they hold.
 The key to removing the shackles of legacy is to migrate the data to a new platform.
-Having done this, agencies can focus on managing, moving and capitalising on data at speed.
+Having done this, agencies can focus on managing, moving and capitalizing on data at speed.

 So, how can agencies make themselves more attractive to the stars of digital?
 It’s not just about better salaries, a broader re-think in employment philosophy is needed to consider more flexible arrangements, encouragement of creative solutions and shorter term assignments.

 People challenges extend to the very top of customs and immigration agencies, where too few senior leaders grasp the potential of emerging technologies.
 If senior decision-makers are unsure of investing in emerging technologies, then progress will be slow.
 Leadership must lead with innovation and focus on being an advocate of break down barriers and misconceptions about technology.